 Aiming to provide brands with new opportunities for growth, at Provital we’ve looked at Ayurveda in order to find inspiration for new product developments.
 This is how our FENNEL EXTRACT H.GL. – M.S. was born.

-Fennel, a vegetable native to Europe and widely consumed by the Romans, has been used by Ayurveda practitioners as a digestive tonic and diuretic, which helps eliminate toxins as well as being a seboregulator and calming.
+Fennel, a vegetable native to Europe and widely consumed by the Romans, has been used by Ayurveda practitioners as a digestive tonic and diuretic, which helps eliminate toxins as well as being a seboregulator and a calming agent.

-These advantages make it the perfect ingredient to regulate sebum and hair loss issues.
+These advantages make it the perfect ingredient to regulate sebum and hair loss issues, thus proving the traditional claim of fennel seeds benefits for hair.
 In fact, a number of hair loss processes are related to sebum secretion activity.
 Scalp issues such as dandruff or seborrheic dermatitis can arise from a badly regulated sebum secretion and trigger sebum hair loss issues.

 Fennel’s astringent activity acts as a regulator for sebum secretions.
 This is caused by this plant’s tannin content, which provides an astringent action due to their capacity to form complexes with different substances.

 As a consequence, applied topically, tannins contained in fennel coat the outermost layers of skin and mucosa, protecting the deeper layers and acting as vasoconstrictor agents on superficial micro-vessels.